 The filament stopped rotating during operation - what now ?

 For safety reasons the filament is designed to stop rotating immediately it enters too small a space.
 It will never jam firmly.
-Simply loosen your grip on the body, remove the handpiece away from your mouth and the filament will gently pull itself out from between your teeth.
+Simply pull the handpiece away from your mouth and the filament will gently pull itself out from between your teeth.
 The filament is designed to release under any circumstances.
 If it becomes clogged with debris, simply rinse the tip under a fast running tap with the filament advanced.

 How do I clean the Piccolo after use ?

 When you have finished cleaning between all your teeth, with the unit still running, advance the filament and whilst it is rotating rinse it under the hot tap.
 If you so wish, you can then remove the tip completely from the handpiece by a half turn anti-clockwise and place the tip in a sterilising solution before the next use.
-The tips can be used multiple times but for hygienic reasons we recommend changing the tip at least once a week.
+The tips can be used multiple times but for hygienic reasons we recommend changing the filament every two weeks.
 The handpiece just needs a quick rinse under the tap after each use then store it upright, standing on its base.
+The white front portion of the body should also be placed tip down into a cleaning solution once a month.

 Where can I buy the Piccolo and replacement tips ?